About Selecting Storage Add-ons

 kURL is a Generally Available (GA) product for existing customers.
 For more information about the Replicated product lifecycle phases, see Support Lifecycle Policy.

-This topic provides guidance for selecting Replicated kURL add-ons to provide highly available data storage in embedded kURL clusters.
+This topic provides guidance for selecting Replicated kURL add-ons to provide highly available data storage in kURL clusters.
 For additional guidance, see Choosing a PV Provisioner in the open source kURL documentation.

 Overview